 Governor Pen Portraits

-Daljit Singh Virk - Chair of the Governing Body
+Daljit Singh Virk - Governor

 Professor (Dr) Daljit Singh Virk OBE, PhD, DSc (Birmingham), CBiol FRSB, a geneticist and retired university professor with more than 40 years’ experience of teaching and research, and managing dozens of international research projects for food security through the DFID and other international agencies in many countries in South Asia and Africa while at Bangor University, UK.